This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-Margarine is one of the most common ingredients out there — but also one of the most misunderstood.
-While many praise it as a heart-healthy, budget-friendly form of fat, others claim that it can clog the arteries, increase inflammation and pile on the extra pounds.
+For example, while many praise margarine as a heart-healthy, budget friendly form of fat, others claim that it can clog the arteries, increase inflammation and pile on the extra pounds.

-So is margarine healthy?
-This article will take a closer look at the health benefits and risks of margarine vs. butter to help you determine which one is the better option.
+What is true?
+Is margarine healthy?
+Is it better than butter?
+This article will take a closer look at the health benefits and risks of margarine to help you determine.

 What Is Margarine?

 Margarine is a type of condiment that is commonly used for cooking and baking.
-It’s also used as a spread and can help add a bit of flavor to dishes.
+It’s also used as a spread, such as on toast, and can help add a bit of flavor to dishes.

 The history of margarine can be traced back to 1869, when it was invented during a shortage of butter in France.
 It was first created by French chemist Hippolyte Mège-Mouriès and was originally made using beef tallow and skimmed milk.